Marigno/marigno.com/content/posts/2020-04-12-the-power-of-light.md

 ### Definition of Light, Energy, Gravity

 According to Wikipedia, "light is a form of electromagnetic radiation with a wavelength which can be detected by the human eye".
 This means that light is basically energy that travels through space.
-We have foound that light shows properties of both waves and particle.
+We have found that light shows the properties of both waves and particles.
 That is very interesting!

 Light is everything that we currently see, it's the fastest speed that we currently get to.
 Something moving faster than light would mean that we would not see it, since it would be vibrating with higher wavelengths, thus, unable to be perceived by the human eye.

 Light is energy, it's warmth, it's love, it's the energy that binds us together, literally.
-The sun emits this energy as it slowly dies, but it's energy that is holding us alive in space, it's gravity.
+The sun emits this energy as it slowly dies, but it's the energy that is holding us alive in space, it's gravity.

-I believe that it is amazing that we have found ourselves in the third planet of a small orange Dwarf, and it's quite interesting to know that the same star that gives us energy and life, would be able to cause total death and dispair.
+I believe that it is amazing that we have found ourselves in the third planet of a small orange Dwarf, and it's quite interesting to know that the same star that gives us energy and life, would be able to cause total death and despair.

 We have found that matter also behaves in this same way.
 Now, what does it all means?
 It means that reality is more intricate than what we think.

 ### How Light Works, How Light Creates the World

-I know that it might seem obvious, but we have to keep into accont that thanks to the light that we get from the sun we are able to develop our human life.
+I know that it might seem obvious, but we have to keep into account that thanks to the light that we get from the sun we are able to develop our human life.

 The light from the sun takes about 8 minutes to reach the earth.
 Once the light reaches our planet, it hits the atmosphere and travels down to the surface, where it bounces off and hits our eyes.